 For the purposes of section 16, a reference in a Commonwealth administrative law to a provision of that or another Commonwealth administrative law is taken to be a reference to that provision as applying because of that section.

-[Section 18 inserted by No. 21 of 2001 s.
+[Section 18 inserted: No. 21 of 2001 s.
 5.]

 18A.
 Construction of references to Part IVA of Commonwealth AAT Act